Why and how did you become a PADI Diver?

 My story begins back in 2008 in Manchester, UK, when I was completing my undergraduate degree in Tourism.
 Wanting a break to seek out the sun and sand, I headed to Sharm El Sheikh in Egypt.
 It was here that I first encountered the underwater world by way of a PADI Discover Scuba Diving experience, which was truly life changing.
 I went back in 2009 where I completed the PADI Open Water course.
 Going on to complete my PADI Divemaster course rating in Jeddah, Saudi Arabia in 2011 I then spent a full 12 months working as a Divemaster and underwater photographer back in Sharm.

 I am now a PADI Master Scuba Diver Trainer, focused on educating and teaching women to learn to dive within Saudi.

 Passion, fun, education, life changing, community, adventure and family.

 What does it mean to you to be a female diver?

-To me, being a female diver, means the world.
-Becoming a diver in a conservative society, where all sports are only dominated by men, was a huge challenge for me.
+To me, being a female diver means the world.
+Becoming a diver in a conservative society, where all sports are dominated by men, was a huge challenge for me.
 Many females reject this incredible sport because it involves men teaching them how to dive.

 I built a female training group specifically to train and educate women about the importance of the sea and the environment.
-When you dive you see how many different types of creatures are living together in a uniquely balanced system.
+When you dive you see how many different types of creatures are living together in a uniquely balanced ecosystem.
 We must not spoil it.
-Diving gives me confidence and empowers my sense of responsibility towards the environment in general.
+Diving empowers me and heightens my sense of responsibility towards the environment in general.
 I have trained many female divers, and there are more on the waiting list.
 They are happy to see a female instructor that teaches them about the importance of the sea and why we should dive.